leandrocunha526/leandrocunha526/README.md

 Database Management: Extensive experience with both relational and non-relational databases, ensuring data integrity and optimized performance.
 Additional Tools: Skilled in Shell Script, Git version control, and containerization using Docker/Podman.

-## Education

-Bachelor’s degree in Information Systems from the University Center of Patos de Minas (UNIPAM), Minas Gerais/MG.
-Completed a specialized course in Computer Science with Python at the USP Free Software Competence Center in 2018.
-Numerous other courses that have furthered my expertise.

 ---

 ## Extra